Design an American kitchen worthy of a movie set and feel like a star

 In an American kitchen, the connection between the kitchen and the living-dining area is usually provided by an island.
 If the island is large enough, we can place the vitro-ceramic hob here along with its extractor hood and the fridge to one side, and a breakfast bar with high stools on the other.
 If it’s a small island, it can be used exclusively for chopping, mixing and preparing food, and as a breakfast bar area.

 An intelligent solution for those who are hyper-sensitive to smells is to fit sliding glass doors that can be opened and closed as necessary.
 Let’s be honest, though: making a sandwich is not the same as a whole salt-baked piece of fish.
 And although the performance of extractor fans has improved considerably, there’s nothing worse than walking into a house full of cooking smells.

 Episode 2: The modern American kitchen

 The best way to inject modernity into your American kitchen is to go for modern materials.
-We love the black and grey worktops by Silestone, with various thicknesses and which envelop the whole island.
-If that’s a little too bold for you, try a white marble worktop with veins, such as Calacatta or Carrara.
+We love the black and grey countertops by Silestone, with various thicknesses and which envelop the whole island.
+If that’s a little too bold for you, try a white marble countertop with veins, such as Calacatta or Carrara.
 The Aura15 finish by Dekton is fabulous.

 Another way to achieve a modern American kitchen is by using cabinets with a rustic or natural finish, as well as lacquered wood in dark tones.
 The immaculate white kitchen has gone out of style, also the 100% steel look.